Alone vs Lonely

 It is a new phase which also offers opportunities where you have to stay with yourself and dig deeper, really get to know yourself.
 It's a challenge you have to take and it will push you to re-evaluate everything: your friends, your partner, your job, your hobbies, your choice of entertainment, and your priorities.
 Yes, you keep doing the same things that you used to do, but now everything seems to have an utterly different meaning.
 Contemplating in the evening leaves you with an emotional hangover in the morning.
 But yet, it is a road that you have to travel alone.
 Because no one can feel exactly what you are going through.

-The best way to make use of this period is to see it as an expanding opportunity.
+The best way to cope with the loneliness of this phase is to make use of this period and to see it as an expanding or useful opportunity.
 What can you learn from it?
 What is the message of this excruciating emotional pain you feel?
 What is the meaning of being lonely?
+What are the needs which are not met?

 But first and foremost, accept the lonely nature of this trip.
 It is worth the pain.